 Do we practice ethical hiking?

 To ensure that we, as well as generations that follow, have the opportunity to enjoy these “backcountry” experiences, each one of us must share the responsibility of making it so.
-In fact, a major goal of our tours is to raise awareness to not only the beauty, but the conservation needs in our area.
+In fact, a major goal of our tours is to raise awareness of not only the beauty but the conservation needs in our area.

-Our tours must be approved by the park before we are given a commercial permit.
 Our “backcountry” hiking routes take into account the environmental conditions & health of the areas we explore.
-Route choices are based many factors and often follow stream beds, accepted climbing routes, well-used animal trails or other durable surfaces.
+Route choices are based on many factors and often follow stream beds, accepted climbing routes, well-used animal trails or other durable surfaces.
 We subscribe to “Leave No Trace” practices.

-Our tours often mean we are the only folks in the position to be aware and report damage in the lesser used areas of the park.
+Our tours often mean we are the only folks in the position to be aware and report damage in the lesser-used areas of the park.
 We also do what we can to clean up and repair any damage we discover while on a tour.
 Through Skillet Creek Media & DevilsLakeWisconsin.com we volunteer many hours each season to the park.
-We work with other voluteers to remove and restore unwanted social trails, clear invasive plants and address other issues within Devil’s Lake State Park and local State Natural Areas.
+We work with other volunteers to remove and restore unwanted social trails, clear invasive plants, and address other issues within Devil’s Lake State Park and local State Natural Areas.
 We are also an active voice for conservation in part of Wisconsin.
 We invite you to join us!